 If it is a purchased copy of a textbook, we can put it on reserve.
 If it is a free-to-you copy, please check the publisher's instructions on the book--is there any text that prohibits sharing? does it say "for preview purposes only"?
 We will continue to exercise our Fair Use rights, however, they do have limitations.
 We are not able to place everything on reserve.

 Is your course online?
-We recommend utilizing our e-reserve system, which is accessed through your Blackboard course site.
+We recommend utilizing our e-reserve system, which is accessed through your Brightspace course site.

-Should I use YouTube videos in my Blackboard class?
+Should I use YouTube videos in my Brightspace class?

 Educators use a variety of media in the classroom, as you know; determining whether the use is considered covered by the Fair Use clause is a matter of going through a 'Fair Use Checklist'.